BA LLB (UNSW) PhD (ANU)

 Solicitor Director

-Terri Janke is a Wuthathi/Meriam woman and an international authority on Indigenous Cultural and Intellectual Property (ICIP), known for innovating pathways between the non-Indigenous business sector and Indigenous people in business.
+Terri Janke is a Wuthathi, Yadhaigana and Meriam woman and an international authority on Indigenous Cultural and Intellectual Property (ICIP).
+She is known for innovating pathways for collaborations using Indigenous knowledge and cultural expression.
 As the owner and Solicitor Director of Terri Janke and Company, she manages her team to deliver excellent results to a diverse client base.
 Terri advises on legal matters including intellectual property, business law, shareholder agreements and governance of Indigenous organisations.
-She has written leading ICIP Protocols and models for various sectors including the arts, museums, archives, film and business.
-Terri is also a valued mentor, accredited mediator and a graduate of the Australian Institute of Company Directors.
+She has written leading ICIP Protocols and models for various sectors including the arts, museums, archives, film, and business.
+Terri is also a valued mentor, accredited mediator, and a graduate of the Australian Institute of Company Directors.

 Photo by Jamie James